Danny Alexander: Allegations of "pork-barrel politics" ahead of the 2015 general election

 In January 2015, Nick Clegg was accused of a "desperate ploy" to save Alexander's seat from the SNP by offering the possibility of completing a city deal for Inverness just ahead of the 2015 general election.
 Highland council had been lobbying for a deal worth up to £300 million to improve tourist and sports facilities.

 "Yellow budget"

 The day after approving the last budget of the Coalition as set out by George Osborne, Alexander took the unprecedented step of issuing an alternative fiscal plan for the next Parliament based on Liberal Democrat policy.
 In a sparsely attended Commons session Alexander announced plans to borrow £70 billion less than Labour and cut £50 billion less than the Conservatives in the next parliament.
 He was barracked by Labour MPs throughout, who repeatedly alluded to the Red Book containing the official budget unveiled the day before.

 After politics

 In the 2015 general election, with 31.3% of the vote, Alexander lost his seat to the Scottish National Party's Drew Hendry, who received 50.1% of the votes cast.
 He was offered a position in the House of Lords but declined.
 He later became vice president for policy and strategy at the Asian Infrastructure Investment Bank.
+He is currently CEO of Infrastructure Finance and Sustainability, Corporate and Institutional Banking (CIB) at HSBC, leading sustainable finance and clean tech initiatives.